AntonioNoack/RemsTsunamis/Report.md

 | FP16, FP16 Bathymetry |    0.0110 s |            - |         0.0090 s |                 - |

 The following bandwidth numbers are not what is theoretically needed, but what the machine uses internally.
-This allows for a guess on "hardware utilisation", so indirectly on synchronization bottlenecks.
+This allows for a guess on "hardware utilisation".
 It uses the same 10800 x 6000 field.

 It also assumes, that the GLSL code is executed as-is, without optimizations.
-For the Tesla P100 on the graphics pipeline, there must be optimizations, because the calculated bandwidth is slightly higher than the theoretical maximum (732 GB/s).
+I additionally assume that each pixel is only loaded once from a texture, so if a kernel run requests multiple pixels from a texture, I assume that the neighbor pixels were stored in caches.

 | Engine Type           | RX 580 8 GB | Ryzen 5 2600 | Tesla P100 16 GB | 2x Xeon Gold 6140 |
 |-----------------------|------------:|-------------:|-----------------:|------------------:|